 You can use brown butter for SO many things!
 Here are just a few suggestions for some of the great ways to use this simple technique to bring more deliciousness into your life.

-- In Cooking - Use the French technique of putting it in savory dishes.
+- In Cooking - Use the French technique of using brown butter in savory dishes.
 Brown butter sauce with pasta is just divine, and tastes way more complicated than it really is!
+You can also pour is over meat, vegetables, and potatoes (its super tasty with mashed potato) for a lovely rich finish to your meal.

-- As a topping - Spread your brown butter on toast, bagels, or even on scones or breads.
+- As a Topping - Once it's set, spread your brown butter on toast, bagels, or even on Scones or breads.

-- In Frosting - One of my favorite ways to use it is to make buttercream, like my Brown Butter Cream Cheese Frosting.
-It takes any frosting recipe to a whole new level, plus the little browned bits show through in the frosting and look so pretty and special.
+- In Frosting - One of my favorite ways to use brown butter in buttercream, like my Brown Butter Cream Cheese Frosting.
+It takes any frosting recipe to a whole new level, plus the little brown specks show through in the frosting and look so pretty and unique.
+Try pairing with my Banana Cupcakes or Chai Cake!

-If you want to get nerdy about it, the flavor comes from something called the Maillard reaction, which is the chemical reaction that occurs in foods between the amino acids (the building blocks of proteins) and reducing sugars in the presence of heat.
-This is what gives you delicious flavors in browned foods like toasted marshmallows, fried dumplings, and caramelized vegetables.
+If you want to get nerdy about it, the flavor of brown butter comes from something called the Maillard reaction, which is the chemical reaction that occurs in foods between the amino acids (the building blocks of proteins) and reducing sugars in the presence of heat (caramelisation).

 How to substitute regular butter for brown butter in a recipe

-Brown butter originates from France, it's a very old technique used in traditional French cooking.
-In France, browned butter is referred to as beurre noisette, which literally translates to hazelnut butter - this is because of the delicious nutty aroma that brown butter gives off.
-It was originally used in mainly savory recipes but is now common across the world in savory and sweet dishes.
+Brown butter originates from France, it's a very old technique used in traditional French cuisine.
+In France, browned butter is referred to as beurre noisette which literally translates to hazelnut butter - named for its rich, nutty aroma.
+Originally used in savory recipes, it's now popular in both savory and sweet dishes around the world.

 Brown Butter Recipes